mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 For part 2 iterate over all snailfish numbers in a nested loop, merge and reduce each pair of `x+y` as well as `y+x` as the commutative is not the same.

 ## Day 19

+Parse scanner results to own `Point3D` record and use first scanner result as base for comparison to others.

+For other scanner results try all 24 different orientations in comparison to the original scanner and add the beacons if at least 12 match.

+Therefor lots of nested loops are used in part 1.

 ## Day 20

 Looked very easy at first, but was a bit tricky due to flipping border pixels in the image enhancement algorithm of the actual input.